MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Abstract

 \section{Abstract}

-Multi-modal Large Language Models (MLLMs) have recently emerged as a significant focus in academia and industry.
-Despite their proficiency in general multi-modal scenarios, the mathematical problem-solving capabilities in visual contexts remain insufficiently explored.
-We identify three key areas within MLLMs that need to be improved: \textit{visual encoding of math diagrams}, \textit{diagram-language alignment}, and \textit{mathematical reasoning skills}.
-This draws forth an urgent demand for large-scale, high-quality data and training pipelines in visual mathematics.
-In this paper, we propose \textbf{MAVIS}, the first \textbf{MA}thematical \textbf{VIS}ual instruction tuning paradigm for MLLMs, involving a series of mathematical visual datasets and specialized MLLMs.
-Targeting the three issues, MAVIS contains three progressive training stages from scratch.
-First, we curate \textbf{MAVIS-Caption}, consisting of 558K diagram-caption pairs, to fine-tune a math-specific vision encoder (CLIP-Math) through contrastive learning, tailored for improved diagram visual encoding.
-Second, we utilize MAVIS-Caption to align the CLIP-Math with a large language model (LLM) by a projection layer, enhancing vision-language alignment in mathematical domains.
-Third, we introduce \textbf{MAVIS-Instruct}, including 900K meticulously collected and annotated visual math problems, which is adopted to finally instruct-tune the MLLM for robust mathematical reasoning skills.
-In MAVIS-Instruct, we incorporate complete chain-of-thought (CoT) rationales for each problem, and minimize textual redundancy, thereby concentrating the model towards the visual elements.
-Note that both our new datasets span a broad range of math subjects to ensure comprehensive capabilities, including plane geometry, analytic geometry, and function.
-On various mathematical benchmarks, e.g., MathVerse, MAVIS-7B achieves leading performance among open-source MLLMs, surpassing other 7B models by +11.0\% and the second-best LLaVA-NeXT (110B) by +3.0\%, demonstrating the effectiveness of our approach.
-Data and Models are released at \url{https://github.com/ZrrSkywalker/MAVIS}.
+Multi-modal Large Language Models (MLLMs) have recently showcased superior proficiency in general visual scenarios.
+However, we identify their mathematical capabilities remain under-explored with three areas to be improved: \textit{visual encoding of math diagrams}, \textit{diagram-language alignment}, and \textit{chain-of-thought (CoT) reasoning}.
+This draws forth an urgent demand for an effective training paradigm and a large-scale, comprehensive dataset with detailed CoT rationales, which is challenging to collect and costly to annotate manually.
+To tackle this issue, we propose \textbf{MAVIS}, a \textbf{MA}thematical \textbf{VIS}ual instruction tuning pipeline for MLLMs, featuring an automatic data engine to efficiently create mathematical visual datasets.
+We design the data generation process to be entirely independent of human intervention or GPT API usage, while ensuring the diagram-caption correspondence, question-answer correctness, and CoT reasoning quality.
+With this approach, we curate two datasets, MAVIS-Caption (558K diagram-caption pairs) and MAVIS-Instruct (834K visual math problems with CoT rationales), and propose four progressive stages for training MLLMs from scratch.
+First, we utilize MAVIS-Caption to fine-tune a math-specific vision encoder (CLIP-Math) through contrastive learning, tailored for improved diagram visual encoding.
+Second, we also leverage MAVIS-Caption to align the CLIP-Math with a large language model (LLM) by a projection layer, enhancing vision-language alignment in mathematical domains.
+Third, we adopt MAVIS-Instruct to perform the instruction tuning for robust problem-solving skills, and term the resulting model as MAVIS-7B.
+Fourth, we apply Direct Preference Optimization (DPO) to enhance the CoT capabilities of our model, further refining its step-wise reasoning performance.
+On various mathematical benchmarks, our MAVIS-7B achieves leading results among open-source MLLMs, e.g., surpassing other 7B models by +9.3\% and the second-best LLaVA-NeXT (110B) by +6.9\%, demonstrating the effectiveness of our method.
+Code and data will be released \url{https://github.com/ZrrSkywalker/MAVIS}.